 Recommended for: facial serum, bath bombs, soap, perfume, and face cream

 Also known as floral water.
 Unlike essential oils, which require huge amounts of plant matter and large distillation equipment to distill even a small amount of oil, floral waters can be made at home.
 They are used in everything from personal cosmetics to home fragrances to food.
 Learn all about floral water from the experts at The Herbal Academy.
 Marlene Adelmann, Clinical Herbalist and Founder of The Herbal Academy says, “Lavender, rose, calendula – hydrosols, we love them all!”

 Recommended for: body mist, facial steams, soap, perfume, and toner

-You’re likely aware of the many benefits of almonds, but are have used sweet almond oil?
+You’re likely aware of the many benefits of almonds, but have you used sweet almond oil?
 It’s anti-inflammatory, antibacterial, antiviral, and antiseptic.
-It has a lovely light scent that blends well with other carrier oils, body butters, or essential oils.
+It has a lovely light scent that blends well with other carrier oils, body butter, or essential oils.
 Millason at Simply Natural Mama says it’s her most valued natural skin care ingredient.

 And Tanya at Lovely Greens says, “Sweet almond oil is light, moisturizing, and versatile.
 I use it to make handmade soap, body balms, lotions, body oils, and many other beauty recipes.
 It’s also inexpensive and relatively easy to get a hold of..”